 The Commonwealth operates on a fiscal year basis beginning on July 1 and ending on June 30.
-The Commonwealth's financial statements, audited by the Auditor of Public Accounts, for the fiscal year ended June 30, 2020, are contained in the Commonwealth's Annual Comprehensive Financial Report (the "Annual Comprehensive Financial Report") available at www.doa.virginia.gov.
+The Commonwealth's financial statements, audited by the Auditor of Public Accounts, for the fiscal year ended June 30, 2021, are contained in the Commonwealth's Annual Comprehensive Financial Report (the "Annual Comprehensive Financial Report") available at www.doa.virginia.gov.
 The financial statements conform to GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
-The financial statements include government-wide statements using full accrual accounting, fund financial statements that use different accounting approaches based on the type of fund, and a reconciliation of the two types of statements.
-See the section in the Annual Comprehensive Financial Report entitled "Management's Discussion and Analysis" for a more detailed explanation of the types of financial statements prepared.
+The financial statements include government-wide statements using full accrual accounting, fund financial statements.
+The financial statements approaches based on the type of fund, and a reconciliation of the two types of statements.
+See the section in the Annual Comprehensive Financial statements prepared.
 The Commonwealth's annual budget is prepared principally on a cash basis and represents departmental appropriations as authorized by the General Assembly.
 Under the cash basis of accounting, revenues and other financial resources are recognized in the accounting period in which cash is received; expenditures and other financial uses are recognized when cash is disbursed.
 The section of the Annual Comprehensive Financial Report entitled "Required Supplementary Information" reconciles the budgetary (i.e., cash) presentation to the financial statements.